Act iii I hear you

 Solace in spasms.
 I am still and peel back the nail of you.

-The sound of your palms clapping – or was it the it your fingers strumming.
+The sound of your palms clapping – or was it your fingers strumming.

 I want your skin to match the temperature of this dying.